How to Handle the Birthday Blues

-All too often, birthdays become a reminder of all the things we haven't accomplished, of all the ways we are behind our peers, or all the things we are lacking.
-They represent a marker for all the expectations we have.
+All too often, birthdays become a reminder of all the things we haven't accomplished, all the ways we are behind our peers, or all the things we are lacking.
+Birthdays represent a milestone marker for all the expectations we have.

 When my best friend turned 30, she was devastated.
 She cried for days.
-She had always thought that when she turned 30, she would be married with kids, living in her own home, complete with a garden and chickens in the back.
-Instead, when 30 rolled around, she was single with no current prospects and renting a room in a house with two other girls.
+She had always thought that by the time she turned 30, she would be married with kids, living in her own home, complete with a garden and chickens in the back.
+Instead, when 30 rolled around, she was single, with no current prospects, and renting a room in a house with two other women.
 She mourned that picture-perfect life that she didn't have.

-I've been deluding myself into thinking that for the past decade that I'm still 21.
-I feel young and in my mind, 30-somethings are so old!
-(Apologies to those of you who are older than your 30s.
+As for me, for the past decade I've been deluding myself into thinking that I'm still 21.
+I feel young and in my mind; 30-somethings are so old!
+(Apologies to those of you who are in your 30s or older.
 You are not old.)
-So when those birthdays roll around reminding me that I am a 30-something, I feel the loss of all that time with little to show for it.
+So when those birthdays come around, reminding me that I am a 30-something, I feel the loss of all that time with little to show for it.
 Where did a decade go?

 Read on for more tips to help with your expectations on or around your birthday, or just in general.

-My family has always celebrated "birthday week."
-Not a day, and not just a birthday dinner — a week!
+When I was growing up, my family always celebrated "birthday week."
+Not a day, and not just a birthday dinner—a whole week!
 When it's your birthday week, no one better be asking you to do the dishes.
 Dinner is always your choice.
-You get taken out to eat for your birthday at least one day, and you get your favorite meal homemade another day.
+You get taken out to eat for your birthday at least one day, and you get your favorite homemade meal another day.
 You get the restaurant birthday cake and the homemade birthday cake.
 You get a party with friends, a party with family, and if you have a significant other, you get a romantic birthday celebration as well.
-Presents trickle in throughout the week, and there are always plenty of other surprises.
+Presents trickle in throughout the week, and there are always plenty of additional surprises.

 As I got older, birthday week started to fizzle out and turned into just one day.
 However, the expectation that birthdays should be a week of wonderfulness was still there.
-So after having to do the dishes on my birthday (can you imagine?!) and then just dinner and a present of a gift certificate, I felt neglected and unloved.
+So after having to do the dishes on my birthday (can you imagine?!), and then marking the day with just dinner and a small gift, I felt neglected and unloved.

 As a child, it's so easy to feel that birthdays and holidays are magical, but carrying those expectations into adulthood often leads to post-celebration blues.
 We focus so much on what things should be that we can't enjoy what is.
-Birthday dinner is great, but using birthday week or any expectation as a comparison to birthday dinner ruins what could have been a great time.
+A birthday dinner can be an absolutely lovely event, but if we use birthday week or any other expectation as a comparison, we ruin what could have been a great time.

-So what's one in birthday depression recovery to do?
-Here are some ways to tackle or prevent birthday depression:
+So what's a person in birthday-blues recovery to do?
+Here are some ways to tackle or prevent the birthday blues:

 1. Lower Your Expectations.

 Easier said than done, but try to lower your expectations.
-Don't expect anyone to do anything, or expect that your birthday party will a flop.
+Don't expect anyone to do anything for you.
+Or expect that your birthday party will be a flop.
 This way, anything good that happens will be an unexpected and pleasant surprise!